ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The implementation of virtual threads consists of two parts: continuations and a scheduler.

 Continuation (_delimited continuation_ or _coroutine_) is a sequential code that may yield execution at some point by itself and pass control outside.
 When a continuation is resumed, control returns to the last yield point, with the execution context up to the entry point remaining intact.
-Continuation is implemented by the internal _jdk.internal.vm.Continuation_ class and developers are not expected to use them directly.
+Continuation is a low-level construct implemented by the internal _jdk.internal.vm.Continuation_ class and developers should not use them directly.

 The virtual threads scheduler manages the yielding and resuming of the coroutines.
-It is pluggable, and now for this purpose is used a dedicated _ForkJoinPool_ FIFO executor.
+It is pluggable, and a dedicated _ForkJoinPool_ FIFO executor is now used for this purpose.

 #### Carrier threads